aliyun/terraform-provider-alicloud/website/docs/r/adb_resource_group.html.markdown

 Provides a Adb Resource Group resource.

-For information about Adb Resource Group and how to use it, see [https://www.alibabacloud.com/help/en/analyticdb-for-mysql/latest/create-db-resource-group).
+For information about Adb Resource Group and how to use it, see [What is Adb Resource Group](https://www.alibabacloud.com/help/en/analyticdb-for-mysql/latest/create-db-resource-group).

 -> **NOTE:** Available in v1.195.0+.